privacyidea/privacyidea/READ_BEFORE_UPDATE.md

   With the change to Python 3 the MySQL DB driver has become obsolete since it is not supported under Python 3 anymore.
-  If your current DB URI starts with "mysql://", the update script wil automatically change this to "mysql+pymysql://" to assure further operation under Python 3.
+  If your current DB URI starts with "mysql://", the update script will automatically change this to "mysql+pymysql://" to assure further operation under Python 3.

 * REST API